joedefen/crostini-kde-setup/README.md

 	* Protect yourself by doing regular backups (to an SD card if short on internal disk space) if you store anything of importance or difficult to re-create within your container.
 It is best practice to store documents in your Chromebook's "My Files" (or even better, "Google Drive", not in your containter home directory.
 But, if backup is prudent, see [Back up & restore your Linux files and apps](https://support.google.com/chromebook/answer/9592813?hl=en)
 * **You can vary UI settings.** The script establishes the Breeze Icon Theme.
 After setup, from **Terminal** you can run `qt5ct` to vary some user interface settings.
 * **Change Terminal Settings.** If you wish to customize the terminal (e.g., change colors), then type CTRL-SHIFT-P in the Terminal window to get the Settings popup window.
 * **Make your non-Linux files available to Linux.** Open the Chromebook Files app and right click on "My Files", "Google Drive", and "SD Card" (if installed) and select "Share with Linux" to make each visible to Linux.
-Then, within the Linux file manager,add these "Place" shortcuts for your shared locations:
+Then, within the Linux file manager, add these "Place" shortcuts for your shared locations:
 	* **My Files** at `/mnt/chromeos/MyFiles`
 	* **Google Drive** at `/mnt/chromeos/GoogleDrive/MyDrive`
 	* **SD Card** at `/mnt/chromeos/removable/SD Card/`